abhishekkr/sample_phoenix_server/README.md

   * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server`

+  * `./start-pgsql` to init docker with postgres for dev mode here

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).